 Of course, every report of this type of violent, frightening occurrence was 5-10 years old.
 In fact, I couldn’t find any recent information or statistics on tourists becoming victims of a crime in eastern Guatemala, which leads me to believe there haven’t been any major incidents.

 In our experience, we never felt anything other than completely safe in Guatemala.
 The roads are well maintained, the border agents and all the other people we encountered at the border were friendly.
 Even the intimidating, machine gun-carrying military men were nice enough.
 This is a rural, sparsely populated area of Guatemala.
 You aren’t going to cross through big cities with gangs and cartels.
 This area of Guatemala probably has a lower crime rate than your own hometown.

 With that said, not all parts of Guatemala are safe.
 For example, I wouldn’t recommend driving around Guatemala City at night, just as I wouldn’t recommend driving around parts of New Orleans, Detroit, or Los Angeles at night.
 Safety can be an issue in just about any country.
-But if you are considering crossing the Belize/Guatemala border to visit Tikal, or the city of Flores, I don’t think you will be putting yourself in danger by doing so.
+But if you are considering crossing the Belize/Guatemala border to visit Tikal, the city of Flores, or any of the other popular Central America destinations in Guatemala, I don’t think you will be putting yourself in danger by doing so.
 If I had the least bit of concern for our safety, I would not have taken our beautiful, innocent toddler across the border.
 I am a way more cautious traveler now that I am a parent.

 If you need more convincing, check out the blog Claire’s Footsteps.
 She has an excellent write up on staying safe while traveling in Guatemala.

 So with that settled, let’s discuss the ins and outs of driving across the Belize/Guatemala border.

 How to cross the Belize/Guatemala border by car and what to expect

 Choose the right rental car agency